Skip to main content

 Leapp operations consist of two phases:

-• Preupgrade - a process that examines many aspects of the system and runs checks to determine if the OS software can be upgraded.
+• Preupgrade - A process that examines many aspects of the system and runs checks to determine if the OS software can be upgraded.

-• Upgrade - updates the system based on configuration files that map packages between previous and current versions of the software.
+• Upgrade - Updates the system based on configuration files that map packages between previous and current versions of the software.

 Objectives

-In this lab, you’ll learn to:
+In this tutorial, you’ll learn to:

 • Check and modify prerequisite settings to the system to support the Leapp upgrade